astropy/astroplan/docs/tutorials/scheduling.rst

     >>> from astroplan.scheduling import PriorityScheduler

+    >>> # Initialize the priority scheduler with the constraints and transitioner
     >>> prior_scheduler = PriorityScheduler(constraints = global_constraints,
     ...                                     observer = apo,
     ...                                     transitioner = transitioner)
+    >>> # Initialize a Schedule object, to contain the new schedule
     >>> priority_schedule = Schedule(noon_before, noon_after)

+    >>> # Call the schedule with the observing blocks and schedule to schedule the blocks
     >>> prior_scheduler(blocks, priority_schedule)

 Now that you have a schedule there are a few ways of viewing it.